sunpy/sunpy/docs/guide/tour.rst

 Quantities and units are powerful tools for keeping track of variables with physical meaning and make it straightforward to convert the same physical quantity into different units.
-To learn more about the capabilities of quantities and units, consult :ref:`units-coordinates-sunpy` or `the astropy tutorial <http://learn.astropy.org/Quantities.html>`__.
+To learn more about the capabilities of quantities and units, consult :ref:`units-sunpy` or `the astropy tutorial <http://learn.astropy.org/Quantities.html>`__.

 To demonstrate this, let's look at the solar radius constant.
 This is a physical quantity